ansys/pymapdl/doc/source/index.rst

         .. card:: See some PyMAPDL usage examples
             :link: ref_examples
             :link-type: ref

-            :img-top: ../source/images/main_icons/for_dark/slideshow-regular-24.png
+            In our :ref:`ref_examples` section, you

-            In our :ref:`ref_examples` section, you can find a great collection of examples of PyMAPDL which cover many user cases.
+            can find a great collection of PyMAPDL user cases.

             .. image:: ../source/images/main_icons/for_dark/slideshow-regular-24.png